mynameispj/Quip-Hacking/README.md

 # Quip-Hacking
-Experimenting with the Quip API
+Experimenting with the Quip API.
+Test.